 “The provision of early and accurate diagnosis of disabilities is the main aim of the Chair”, says Gécz.
 “Understanding the cause of a problem is critical, as it ultimately leads to a more inclusive society.

 “We want to make sure that the next generation of children has the best possible start in their early developmental phase; the critical period where a clear diagnosis, early intervention and targeted treatment can make a real difference to their future.”

-The Chair is established under a five-year partnership agreement between the Channel 7 Children’s Research Foundation of South Australia, The South Australian Health and Medical Research Institute (SAHMRI) and the University of Adelaide’s Robinson Research Institute, and was launched in March 2016 after an extensive recruitment process to create Australasia’s first ever Chair for the Prevention of Childhood Disability.
+The Chair was established in March 2016 as a five-year initiative of the Channel 7 Children’s Research Foundation of South Australia, The South Australian Health and Medical Research Institute (SAHMRI) and the University of Adelaide’s Robinson Research Institute, to create Australasia’s first ever Chair for the Prevention of Childhood Disability.